 But thoughts like those he espoused took root in the fetid minds of the hateful, and this is the result.

 That’s a tenuous connection to be sure, but it’s on my mind anyway.
-When Abbey died, his friends hauled his mortal coil out to the same desert, the Cabeza Prieta National Wildlife Refuge just east of Organ Pipe, and buried him surreptitiously about a day’s walk from the border now being walled off.
+When Abbey died, his friends hauled his mortal coil out to the same desert, the Cabeza Prieta National Wildlife Refuge just west of Organ Pipe, and buried him surreptitiously about a day’s walk from the border now being walled off.
 So Ed’s got a front-row seat to witness the horror made possible by ideas like the ones he voiced in his least humane moments.

 So there’s him being prescient again, reposing there near a stone carved by his friends, with the words he requested as an epitaph: “No Comment.”